camunda/camunda-docs-static/get-started/content/spring.md

     Adapt
   </dt>
   <dd>
-    your project to use a Shared Process Engine and deploy it to the camunda BPM enhanced Tomcat server.
+    your project to use a Shared Process Engine and deploy it to the Camunda BPM enhanced Tomcat server.
   </dd>
 </dl>

 **Target Audience**:
 In this tutorial we assume that you are familiar with the basics of Java web application development and the Spring Framework.
-We also assume that you have installed an eclipse distribution and the camunda Modeler.
+We also assume that you have installed an eclipse distribution and the Camunda Modeler.

 {{< get-code repo="camunda-get-started-spring" >}}

-# Set up a Java Project
+# Set Up a Java Project

 We will start by setting up a Spring web application as an Apache Maven Project inside eclipse.
 This consists of four steps:

 1. Create a new Maven Project in Eclipse
-2. Add the camunda & Spring framework dependencies
+2. Add the Camunda & Spring framework dependencies
 3. Add the web.xml file for bootstrapping the Spring container
 4. Add a Spring application context XML configuration file